mailittlepony/mnist/docs/hyperparameters.md

 - Training speed unaffected.

 So I could go on and see to what extent the weight decay can improve the accuracy but I am already satisfied with the current accuracy.
+I still tried another configuration which is the same but with just a bigger batch size (256) because I thought it wouldn't do any wrong except from slowing a tiny bit the learning but the results gave the same accuracy more or less.

 ---